-Query API - Filtering and Ordering
+Query API - Filtering

 Let's provide a sample usage of this query API.
-We want to construct a query for all products with a value below a certain level, and where the name starts with "Wal", and then order the results by the product name.
+We want to construct a query for all products with a value below a certain level, and where the name starts with "Wal".
 So a typical query in a JDO-enabled application